wellcomecollection/archivematica-infrastructure/docs/external_identifiers.md

     ```

     would use the reference `archivematica-dev/TEST/1`.
+    This identifier gets written to the Archivematica METS file.

-2. In our fork of Archivematica, before we store the AIP, we unpack the bag and write this reference as the External-Identifier.
+2. In our fork of Archivematica, before we store the AIP, we unpack the bag, extract the reference from the METS file, and write it as the External-Identifier.
     We move the Archivematica UUID to the Internal-Identifier field.

     We record this reference in the Archivematica database so that Archivematica can retrieve the bag later (although we don't actually retrieve bags in Archivematica).